giantswarm/docs/src/content/advanced/gitops/environments/index.md

   availabilityZoneUsageLimit: 3
 ```

-We want now to set an different version for some default apps installed in the cluster (for example, we want to use a known stable version).
-Like in dev environment, we create a file `default_apps_config.yaml` with the specific values.
+We want now to set a different version for some default apps installed in the cluster (for example, we want to use a known stable version).
+Like in the dev environment, we create a file `default_apps_config.yaml` with the specific values.

 ```yaml
 userConfig: